mahdikhoshdel/Speech-Recognition/README.md

-It is a speech recognition and basic AI app thats let us to speech with our assistance and search stuff with directly question
+### Speech Recognition and basic AI app
+This app lets us to speech with our assistance and search stuff with directly question

 For example :